A Detailed Travel Guide + TOP Things to do in San Miguel de Allende, Mexico

 By chaos, I mean you'll be walking down a lovely cobblestoned street complete with azalea-covered walls, turn the corner, and bam...there's a tangle of about 500 wires and electricity cables.

-For some, things like that would be "a shame".
-For Jake and me, we look at that tangled mess and can't help but laugh.
+For some, things like that would be "a shame", while Jake and I look at that tangled mess and laugh.

-One thing that really stood out in San Miguel de Allende was the restaurant and rooftop scene.
-The food and drinks were incredible and the prices were much lower than what you'd find in a typical American city.
+One thing that really stands out in San Miguel de Allende is the restaurant and rooftop scene.
+The food and drinks are incredible, and the prices are lower than what you'll find in a typical American city.

-If you're looking for a getaway filled with rooftop dining, market shopping, pleasant weather, and charming boutique hotels...San Miguel de Allende will not disappoint.
+If you're looking for a getaway filled with rooftop dining, market shopping, pleasant weather, and charming boutique hotels...SMA will not disappoint.

-Download A COMPLETE GUIDE TO SAN MIGUEL DE ALLENDE + THINGS TO DO in PDF form so you can easily print it and take it with you!
+Download my travel guide + THINGS TO DO in SAN MIGUEL DE ALLENDE in PDF form so you can easily print it and take it with you!

 The location is a nice change from the typical oceanside resorts most tourists come to Mexico for.
 San Miguel de Allende is perfect if you've done the typical Mexico beach vacation and are looking for something different, unique, and filled with personality.

 San Miguel de Allende is now known as an art town.
-It's attracted artists from around the world for the last few decades and has several renowned art schools including the Instituto Allende.
+It's attracted artists from around the globe over the last few decades and has several renowned art schools, including the Instituto Allende.

 The walkable Centro (city center), colorful buildings, cobblestoned streets, picturesque rooftop restaurants, lively markets, art galleries, and temperate mountain weather have made this a favorite destination for visitors around the globe.